 Should you buy the Breville Halo Rotisserie Air Fryer?

 If you’re on a tight budget, the Tower Vortex 5-in-1 functions very similarly to the Breville Halo Rotisserie Air Fryer but lacks some of the more high-end features.
 If you do want an air fryer that also functions as a mini convection oven and rotisserie though, I would definitely recommend the Breville Halo Rotisserie Air Fryer.
+It also goes on regular promotions during shopping events such as Black Friday air fryer deals.
 The mesh rotisserie basket is quite unique, and I used it to make so many delicious meals throughout the testing process.
 I also really enjoyed the chicken and chips that I made in the Breville Halo, although it’s a shame that this can’t be cooked simultaneously thanks to the internal capacity, which will only take one chicken at a time and nothing else.

 If you want something that’s purely an air fryer, I feel that your money would be better spent on something with a drawer, which is an overall more straightforward experience but with way less added features.

 Millie Fender heads up all things small appliances at Ideal Home.
 There’s nothing she loves more than testing out the latest and greatest cooking gadgets, for indoor and outdoor use, from toasters to air fryers.
 She reviewed the Breville Halo Rotisserie Air Fryer from her own kitchen, testing it rigorously for a month before writing this review.

 Millie lives in South London and is constantly squeezing more appliances into her modest kitchen.
 If it makes it onto the kitchen counters full time, you know an appliance is worth the hype.